 - Rules and regulations

 Would you like to request a room change?
-Upperclassmen can stop by the central Resident Life Office located in 020 Gates Wing, Susan B. Anthony Halls, to fill out a form.
+Upperclass students can stop by the central Residential Life Office located in 020 Gates Wing, Susan B. Anthony Halls, to fill out a form.

 The Office for Residential Life and Housing Services is in office 020 in the Gates Wing of Susan B. Anthony Halls.
 Come visit us if you have questions regarding housing options.